 - The services of an experienced malpractice attorney

 - Lost income protection

 - A substitute optometrist in your absence and more

 With Lockton Affinity, you have easy access to the coverage you need at a competitive cost, including coverage flexibility for doctors who practice in group settings.

-If you employ or partner with one or multiple optometrists, you can purchase a group professional liability policy.
+If you employ or partner with one or multiple optometrists, you can purchase a group malpractice policy.
 This policy will be shared between you and the others in your group, including premium costs and policy limits.

 Group policies can also provide the option of separate limits, meaning your practice has an additional limit of liability, the same amount as yours but separate.
 This is another good option to ensure you and your practice have the proper coverage.

 Questions are normal when you’re shopping for insurance, especially when it is for something as important as your optometry practice.
-If you have more questions about Professional Liability Insurance, email Lockton Affinity at [email protected].
+If you have more questions about Malpractice insurance, contact Lockton Affinity.